Toxic Foods for Dogs

 XYLITOL

 Dogs can’t have the artificial sweetener xylitol.
 Xylitol is an artificial sweetener used in many sugar-free products like gum and candy that, in dogs, can cause hypoglycemia, with symptoms of depression, loss of coordination, and seizures.
 Xylitol can also lead to liver failure.
 If you cook with xylitol, keep it away from your dog.
-Also, check the ingredients of any sugar-free products in your kitchen for xylitol, and keep them away from him.
+Also, check the ingredients of any sugar-free products in your kitchen for xylitol, and keep them away from them.

 YEAST DOUGH